zincio/apidocs/source/includes/_orders.md

 ```

-The Zinc API allows you to abort an order uncompleted orders that are still
+The Zinc API allows you to abort uncompleted orders that are still
 in the `request_processing` stage.
 This functionality allows you to stop an
 order from going through if a mistake was made on the order, or if the order
 is taking too long to process.